Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Introduction

-In this regard, two common wisdoms exist.
-The first one is to develop an information criteria (IC), which combines the model fitness and the model complexity level.
-For instance, \cite{lin2012estimation} proposed a modified BIC for linear panel model. \cite{bonhomme2015grouped} used a BIC based criterion for grouped fixed-effects model. \cite{liu2020identification} designed a PC criterion for panel models with individual fixed effect.
-Theoretically, one can show the IC based methods can consistently select the true group number under certain conditions.
-However, to implement the IC based method, one still needs to specify certain tuning parameters, which is objective and unstable.
-The second one is hypothesis-testing based method.
-This type of methods formulates the group number estimation problem into a sequential hypothesis testing procedure.
-For instance, \cite{lin2012estimation} used { a} $t$ test to test the homogeneity of the data. \cite{lu2017determining} proposed a residual-based Lagrange multiplier-type test to determinate the group number for linear group panel data model.
-However, the testing based methods are usually restricted to the linear panel models and cannot provide a unified group number estimation framework with general model forms.
+For selecting the number of groups/clusters, two common approaches are widely used.
+The first involves the utilization of an information criterion (IC) that integrates both model fitness and model complexity.
+Methods based on IC are extensively utilized in the literature for tuning parameter selection in model selection tasks \citep{schwarz1978estimating,hurvich1998smoothing,wang2009shrinkage,zhang2010regularization}.
+For instance, \cite{naik2007extending} extended the Akaike information criterion to mixture regression models for selecting the number of mixture components. \cite{li2016panel} employed a specific information criterion to determine the number of structural breaks. \cite{hu2020corrected} proposed a corrected BIC to determine the number of communities in the community detection task.
+In the analysis of grouped panel models, \cite{lin2012estimation} proposed a modified BIC for linear panel models. \cite{bonhomme2015grouped} used a BIC based criterion for grouped fixed-effects models. \cite{liu2020identification} designed a PC criterion for panel models with individual fixed effects.
+Theoretically, the IC based methods can consistently select the true group number under certain conditions.
+However, to implement the IC based methods, one still needs to specify certain model-specific tuning parameters, whose choice may depend on the specific model and error distribution, making the procedure subjective and potentially unstable.
+The second one is the hypothesis testing-based method \citep{tibshirani2001estimating,onatski2009testing,choi2017selecting}.
+This type of method formulates the group number estimation problem into a sequential hypothesis testing procedure \citep{hardy1996number,lo2001testing,bickel2016hypothesis}.
+In the investigation of panel models with group structures, \cite{lin2012estimation} used a $t$ test to test the homogeneity of the data. \cite{lu2017determining} proposed a residual-based Lagrange multiplier-type test to determine the group number for linear group panel data models.
+However, the hypothesis testing-based methods are usually restricted to the linear panel models and cannot provide a unified group number estimation framework with general model forms.